Which voice recorder, between the Sony ICD-PX470 and the Sony ICD-UX570 is right one for you?

 So what do I recommend?
-Having extensively used the UX570 and the PX470, I always recommend the UX570.
+Having extensively used the UX570 and the PX470, I always recommend getting the UX570 as an interview(s) voice recorder.
 I’ve yet to find an instance when I’d recommend the PX470 over the UX570.
 The UX570 is smaller, easier to use, and in the long run, cheaper.
-It’s the better voice recorder.
+It’s the better voice recorder for research interviews.

 That’s it for this post.
 If you’ve found it useful, let me know in the comment section below.
 Keep us in mind for all of your academic transcription needs and have a wonderful day.